-Some of the first recorded attempts to formally control delinquency in the United States took place in the 1800s.
-By that time, childhood was regarded as a period of life that deserved the care and attention its innocent nature demanded.43 In cities such as Boston, New York, and Philadelphia, conflicting aspects of juvenile behavior gained public notice.
-In big cities, the young delinquent stood in sharp contrast to notions about the purity of childhood.
-Child Savers launched interventionist efforts to save delinquents, rectify the circumstances that had hampered their development, and guide them firmly toward the path of righteousness.
+and guide them firmly toward the path of righteousness.
 This path, however, was often a winding one because of these well-meaning reformers' anxieties.
 To them, delinquents were not just innocent children gone wrong; they were "bad seeds" capable of wreaking havoc and causing substantial harm on society.
-Therefore, reformists believed delinquents had to be restrained from activities that violated social norms, and these restraints sometimes reached astonishing proportions.
+Therefore, reformers believed delinquents had to be restrained from activities that violated social norms, and these restraints sometimes reached astonishing proportions.
 Some interventionists went so far as to claim that the parents of delinquents should be sterilized to prevent further members of the "dangerous class" from ever being born.

-It was during this political climate that the doctrine of parens patriae was adopted from earlier English common law.44 This doctrine defined the state as a kind and caring parent, and as "the supreme guardian of every child."
+It was during this political climate that the doctrine of parens patriae was adopted from earlier English common law.
+This doctrine defined the state as a kind and caring parent, and as "the supreme guardian of every child."
 As the "super-parent," the state enjoyed wide latitude in its efforts to redeem delinquent children.
 One of the earliest judicial expressions of parens patriae in the United States was fought vigorously in 1838 by a distraught father whose child fell victim to the "compassion" of the Philadelphia House of Refuge.
-Mary Ann Crouse was committed to the house of refuge by her mother, who alleged she was incorrigible (meaning that her mother believed she was hopeless).45 Mary Ann's father disagreed, arguing that the commitment procedures were unfair, and that Mary Ann was accused of committing what later became known as a status offense-an act illegal only for children, such as truancy (see Chapter 2).
+Mary Ann Crouse was committed to the house of refuge by her mother, who alleged she was incorrigible (meaning that her mother believed she was hopeless).37 Mary Ann's father disagreed, arguing that the commitment procedures were unfair, and that Mary Ann was accused of committing what later became known as a status offense-an act illegal only for children, such as truancy, curfew violations, and running away.
 The child herself was allowed neither defense nor trial.
-The court accepted the mother's charge and committed Mary Ann to the state for guidance.46
+The court accepted the mother's charge and committed Mary Ann to the state for guidance.38 parens patriae